Hong Kong Giant Buddha Overlooks Lantau Island

 Hong Kong Celebrates The Bruce Lee Legacy

-After passing through the village, visitors can walk the physically challenging 260-plus steps to reach the platform where the Buddha is seated.
+After passing through the village, visitors can walk up the physically-challenging, 260-plus steps to reach the platform where the Buddha is seated.
 Admission is free.

-The Buddha approach is guarded by 12 divine generals shown below, representing the Chinese zodiac and represent specific hours of the day.
+The Buddha approach is guarded by 12 divine generals, one of which is shown below, representing the Chinese zodiac and specific hours of the day.

 Discover Hong Kong provides this description of the Giant Buddha and surroundings.